 Area development Zuidelijk Westerkwartier

-In the Zuidelijk Westerkwartier, the Groningen provincial executive, and the Noorderzijlvest Water Authority are combining nature development with the creation of balancing lakes.
-At the same time, we are taking measures in the areas of water quality, recreation, agriculture, landscape restoration, and quality of life.
-This will enable residents to continue to live, work, and relax safely and comfortably in a unique and future-proof area.
+In the Zuidelijk Westerkwartier, we are combining the development of balancing lakes with nature conservation.
+We are doing this in collaboration with the Groningen provincial executive.
+At the same time, we are implementing measures related to water quality, recreation, agriculture, landscape restoration, and quality of life.
+This ensures that residents can continue to live, work, and relax safely and comfortably in a future-proof area.

 Current information